Queensland Government Supplier Code of Conduct 2023

 3.3 Demonstrating high standards of conduct

-You must ensure that your business' behaviour is beyond reproach.
+You must ensure that your business's behaviour is beyond reproach.
 You must not engage in fraudulent or corrupt activities including, for example, bribery or money laundering, or act in any manner which, by association, brings the government into disrepute.

 3.4 Handling information